Q. What is the average age of students at OHC?

 A. If you have concerns about your child’s happiness or safety while he/she is in the UK, please contact the college during office hours, or use the after-hours number or ask your travel agent to speak to us.

 Q. Can I stay in OHC accommodation if I do not take one of your courses?
 What about if I come with somebody who will study at OHC - could I share a room with that person?

 A. Our accommodation is for OHC students only.
 Due to high demand and limited availability you can only stay in our accommodation if you study with us.
-Therefore, even if you are coming to London (Oxford St.) with someone else who will be studying with us, we cannot provide you with accommodation.
+Therefore, even if you are coming to Stratford-Upon-Avon with someone else who will be studying with us, we cannot provide you with accommodation.

 Q. Do I have to stay in accommodation provided by OHC?

-A. No. You can arrange accommodation for yourself if you wish.
+A. No. You can arrange accommodation by yourself if you wish.

 Q. How far will my accommodation be from the college?
 Will I be able to walk to college?

 A. Most of our homestay accommodation is in easy walking distance of the college.